Rouaa-Belhaj-Ali/Rouaa-Belhaj-Ali/README.md

 # 👩‍💻 WhoAmI:
-Rouaa a passionate  developer who is addicted to technology and always seeking new challenges.<br> been tinkering with computers since i was a young girl, and my love for coding has only grown stronger with time.
+Rouaa a passionate software developer who is addicted to technology and always seeking new challenges.<br> been tinkering with computers since i was a young girl, and my love for coding has only grown stronger with time.
 Im  a self-taught programmer, and my curiosity and thirst for knowledge have led me to become proficient in several programming languages. <br><br><br><br>